-Psychological and Spiritual Wellness: Yoga asanas have shown significant reduction in the symptoms of anxiety and depression, oxidative stress tensions leading to better relaxation and concentration.
+Psychological and Spiritual Wellness: Yoga asanas have shown a significant reduction in the symptoms of anxiety and depression, oxidative stress tensions leading to better relaxation and concentration.

 Studies on the effects of yoga on cognitive functions have shown improvements in memory and vigilance levels.
-The techniques were found to be effective in treating obsessive-compulsive disorder, phobias, major depressive disorders, dyslexia, grief, insomnia and other sleep disorders and post traumatic stress disorder.
+The techniques were found to be effective in treating obsessive-compulsive disorder, phobias, major depressive disorders, dyslexia, grief, insomnia and other sleep disorders, and post-traumatic stress disorder.

 Clinical Practise: There are several clinical implications to the consideration of yoga asanas as a useful adjunct to the physiotherapy process.
-Frequently, physiotherapists have to manage serious clinical conditions, including cardiologic, metabolic, musculoskeletal, orthopaedic as well as psychosomatic disorders.
+Frequently, physiotherapists have to manage serious clinical conditions, including cardiologic, metabolic, musculoskeletal, orthopedic as well as psychosomatic disorders.

 RELATIONSHIP OF PHYSIOTHERAPY AND YOGA: Physiotherapy has it’s origin in Yoga.
 The basic postures of body known as fundamental or starting positions for initiating therapeutic exercises are same as starting postures or asanas in yoga.

 Tadasana corresponds to standing: Improves posture, lengthens the spine, gently strengthens the leg muscles, improves concentration